diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/027_semantic_data_compression.md

 **Decompression Step:**
 1.  **Stored Data:** The system retrieves the compressed JSON object.
 2.  **Decompression Prompt:** The JSON object is used to construct a new prompt for another LLM instance: `You are a financial news writer.
-Based on the following data points, write a professional, 500-word news article about the company's quarterly earnings.
+Based on the following data points, write a full, 500-word news article about the company's quarterly earnings.
 Data: [JSON object text]`
 3.  **Decompressed Output:** The LLM generates a full-length article that, while not identical to the original, accurately represents its core information.

 **Claims:**